WWW.VALLEYEASTTODAY.CA

 Valley East Facebook Group Growing In Popularity As Hundreds Of Current & Former Residents Use The Internet To Keep In Touch

 Valley EastThe popular social network site, Facebook, now has a special group section that will allow current and former residents of Valley East to keep in touch with a click of a mouse.
-Valley East is a group that was created during the second week of January and had grown to over 950 members by February 9.
+Valley East is a group that was created during the second week of January and had grown to over 1000 members by the end of May 2010..

 Each day more and more people are joining up as the word spreads and "friends" of "friends" are invited to join.
 The Valley East Today Online Newspaper is also being distributed to members of the new group which will make this site even more valuable, especially to those who now live in far away places.